cwingard/cgsn-parsers/README.md

 raw data file is reported in counts, the parser does not convert that measurement to scientific units.

 An exception to the above conversion applies to calculating an Epoch time stamp (seconds since 1970-01-01) from the date and time string information contained in the files.
-The preferred source of time is the DCL timestamp as those systems are synced to GPS via a LAN NTP server and are accurate to within a few milliseconds.
+The preferred source of time is the DCL timestamp as the DCL systems are synced to GPS via a LAN NTP server and their clocks are accurate to within a few milliseconds.

 # Usage